aklimk/mcts/README.md

 # mcts
-Includes a fully featured highly performant cross-platform MCTS engine library with random rollouts.
+Includes a fully-featured highly performant cross-platform MCTS engine library with random rollouts.
 The library can be applied to any game by simply creating a `GameState` trait for a particular game.
 Includes an example cross-platform chess `GameState` implementation that can play games and solve puzzles.
 Both the engine and the chess example have unit/integration tests.
+Is able to complete over 15k MCTS iterations per second.

 # Images
 <table>